Getting Tested for Hepatitis C

 With treatment, hep C can be cured*.

+If the new infection persists beyond this point, it is considered chronic and requires treatment.
 A healthcare professional will be able to advise if treatment is required.

 *Cure means that the hep C virus is not found in the blood 3 months after the end of treatment.